 - Check that weather-specific distance is maintained between the roof and the fan mentioned in the requirement document.

 - Check all the electric materials, like capacitors, are covered within the plastic coil of the fan.

 Test Cases For Fan-Component Tests

-- Fan’s wings should have edges that should be long enough so that they can give proper air.
+- The fan’s wings should have edges long enough to give proper air.

 - The fan’s engine should have all wiring fitted to create a connected circuit with all components.

 - When all fan components are switched on, the fan should start working.